 Anti-wrinkle injections relax the muscle under the skin.
 Whereas dermal facial fillers are injected into the skin to plump up the area.
 Anti-wrinkle injections are used to prevent and reduce the appearance of wrinkles.
 Fillers are used to fill out sunken areas of the face and plump up the lips and cheeks as well as rejuvenate the skin.

-Who Should Avoid Botox Injections?
+Who Should Avoid Botulinum Toxin Injections?